TeijeBoonman/CelAut2011-v2.3/README.md

 To stop the simulation and choose an alternative control code, double-click on the graphics window.

-## Defining your own CA-rules {#defining-your-own-ca-rules .unnumbered}
+## Defining your own CA-rules

 Most of time you will be defining your own CA-rules.
-To do so, it's easiest to copy one of the examples (e.g., `eden.c`) to a new file, and edit that.
+To do so, it’s easiest to copy one of the examples (e.g., `eden.c`) to a new file, and edit that.
 The CA-definition code will call a number of standard functions of *CelAut2011*.

-## Format of CA-definition {#format-of-ca-definition .unnumbered}
+## Format of CA-definition

 `InitConstants();`

-> This is were you'll define a number constants (e.g., parameters)
+> This is were you’ll define a number constants (e.g., parameters)

 `InitGraphs();` (only for multilayer CAs)

 > This is were you can define some settings for the graphics windows,
-> but it's rarely used in practice.
+> but it’s rarely used in practice.

 `InitSpecies();`